-LE 10.2

-Imr imr REQUIREMENTS IN PENNSYLVANIA SCHOOL HEALTH LAW munizations - Pennsylvania law requires all children entering school to have had the following munizations: 4 DPT - 1 dose on or after the 4 th birthday 3 OPV/IPV 3 HepB 2 MMR 1 dose Varicella (chickenpox), or 2 doses if immunized at age ≥ 13 years; or history of the disease.
-Please provide Covenant with immunization records from your family physician or pediatrician.
-Exams - Pennsylvania law requires a medical examination of your child at the following times: Upon original entry into school In the Sixth Grade In the Eleventh Grade New entrants in all grades who do not have a health record on file. rd Medical Forms that you may give your doctor to complete are available at the school office quest.
+10.2 LEGAL REQUIREMENTS IN PENNSYLVANIA SCHOOL HEALTH LAW

+Immunizations - Pennsylvania law requires all children entering school to have had the following immunizations:

+- \Box 4 DPT 1 dose on or after the 4th birthday

+- □ 3 OPV/IPV

+- □ 3 HepB

+- □ 2 MMR

+- □ 1 dose Varicella (chickenpox), or 2 doses if immunized at age ≥ 13 years; or history of the disease.

+Please provide Covenant with immunization records from your family physician or pediatrician or an exemption statement according to Pennsylvania Law.

+Medical Exams - Pennsylvania law requires a medical examination of your child at the following times:

+- □ Upon original entry into school

+- □ In the Sixth Grade

+- □ In the Eleventh Grade

+- □ New entrants in all grades who do not have a health record on file.

+Standard Medical Forms that you may give your doctor to complete are available at the school office upon request.
 Copies of physical forms from your physician's office are also acceptable.

-Dental Exams - Pennsylvania law requires a dental examination of your child at the following times: Upon original entry into school In the Third Grade In the Seventh Grade
+Dental Exams - Pennsylvania law requires a dental examination of your child at the following times:

+6 PA Code §23.84 states "children need not be immunized if the parent, guardian or emancipated child objects in writing to the immunization on religious grounds or on the basis of a strong moral or ethical conviction similar to a religious belief."

+- □ Upon original entry into school

+- □ In the Third Grade

+- ☐ In the Seventh Grade

+- □ New entrants in all grades who do not have a health record on file.